Snehithkumarmatte/EE363/25/01_263/Code/README.md

 ## 📘 Project Overview
 The **Adaptive RAGL System** is an intelligent learning assistant built on the Retrieval-Augmented Generation (RAG) framework.
 It continuously learns from user interactions, updates its knowledge base in real time, and delivers contextual responses using advanced Large Language Models (LLMs).

-> *Figure: UML diagrams illustrating the high-level design of the Adaptive RAGL System.*

 ---